Borrowing to invest, or leveraging, can be a way of boosting returns. But be careful! This method of investing is risky and not for everyone.

 One advantage of this strategy: The interest paid on funds borrowed for investment purposes can generally be deducted.
 This makes the strategy particularly suitable for investors with fairly high tax rates.

 However, do not use a leveraging strategy based solely on tax benefits.
 You should not consider only this criterion when deciding whether or not to use this strategy.

 Notify your representative if your financial situation is declining or has undergone major changes.
 For example, divorce, loss of employment and retirement are events that should prompt you to review the suitability of leveraging.
 Monitor interest rates because when they rise, the cost of borrowing usually increases.

 - The return on your investments may be lower than the borrowing rate (after income tax is taken into account).

 - Your investments may lose value.

-- Your financial institution may demand repayment of the loan if your investments lose value.
-For example, if you borrow $100,000 to purchase an investment that declines in value and is worth no more than $60,000, your financial institution may demand that you immediately repay all or part of the loan immediately.
+- Your financial institution may demand repayment of the loan if your investments shrink in value.
+For example, if you borrow $100,000 to purchase an investment that declines in value and is worth no more than $60,000, your financial institution may demand that you repay all or part of the loan immediately.
 And, even if the value of the investment rises, you won’t be able to recover the money you’ve invested.